yycunc/FIREcaller/README.md

 `Rscript mappability.R -i yourFile -b blacklistFile -o outputPrefix`

-where yourFile is your six-column mappability file with columns in the order of chr, start, end, F, GC, M, EBL and blacklistFile is the blacklist region file with three columns in the order of chr, start, and end.
+where yourFile is your six-column mappability file with columns in the order of chr, start, end, F, GC and M, and blacklistFile is the blacklist region file with three columns in the order of chr, start, and end.
 These two options should be the full file names with extensions (e.g., .txt or .txt.gz).
 The option outputFile is the prefix of your output file and outputs will be written to a txt file (e.g., MboI_20Kb_el.mm10.txt).
+The output file is a updated mappability file with seven columns, including chr, start, end, F, GC, M and EBL, where EBL is short for "ENCODE blasklist".

 If there is no blacklist region data available, you can also manually add an EBL column with all zeros so that no regions will be filtered out.